 Nicholas David Siegfried: A lack of familiarity with Florida's Construction Lien Law.
 Errors range from failing to provide the requisite preliminary notice to including amounts that are not allowed in a claim of lien.
 Accordingly, we provide seminars to our clients as to how to perfect their lien rights.
 So long as the basics of Florida's Construction Lien Law are complied with by our client, we can work with them to address the intricate details.

-Connect with SRHL on Facebook, Twitter, LinkedIn and Google+.
+Connect with SRHL on Facebook and LinkedIn.